spsforks/QB64-Wiki/OPTION-BASE.md

 ```

-*Example 2:* Set the default lower bound for array declarations to zero.
+Set the default lower bound for array declarations to zero.

 ```vb